nickangtc/nickang-blog-gatsby/content/blog/2020-10-11-learning-in-public/index.md

 date: "2020-10-11"
 ---

-When you browse websites on the impersonal internet, it’s just you and your brain playing ping-pong, taking turns to out-rage each other.
 Often, I let myself believe that many people just “get it,” that they know what they want to do in life and they just dove into it and became excellent.

-For example, there’s this person whose tweets and website I tend to lurk around.
+For example, there’s this person whose tweets and website I lurk around.
 His name is Shawn ([@swyx](https://twitter.com/swyx)) and when you visit [his website](https://www.swyx.io), you’ll see that he has structured and decorated it around the thing he has figured out about himself - he is a programmer.
 Clear and simple.
 Aesthetically, the blog looks like it was made by a developer.
 Content-wise, it’s impossible to miss how most articles are for the technical crowd.

 And you know what?
 I bet some people reading my blog will think the same of me, especially if they know me only through my online persona. *This Nick dude seems to know what he’s doing.
 Look at how many articles he’s written and published on his blog!*